‘Re-Open ROC’ gaining steam as orange zone shutdown carries on

 “It just seemed like a knee-jerk reaction to me.
 I don’t see data behind it,” he says.

-Lightfoot says the numbers show that barbershops, salons, and other businesses are not spreaders of Covid-19.
+Lightfoot says the numbers show that barbershops, salons, and other businesses are not spreaders of COVID-19.
 Gatherings are behind the spike.
+In his daily briefing on Wednesday, Gov. Andrew Cuomo also said that small gatherings are the most problematic setting in terms of viral spread, which is why he predicted that COVID-19 rates would continue to rise through New Year’s Day.

 “I have barbers who have families.
-They’ve not been given any guidance on if they should apply for unemployment if they’re going to be given any additional assistance…” he says.
+They’ve not been given any guidance on if they should apply for unemployment if they’re going to be given any additional assistance…” Lightfoot says.

 “We felt that we had to act, and we wanted to be pro-active this time around,” says Davis.